dawaltconley/sass-themes/README.md

 ## Themes and specificity

 Specificity can get a little tricky when working like this.
-Theme styles automatically have more specificity, since they are relative to a class.
+Theme styles have more specificity, since they are relative to a class.
 The CSS output for `text-light` looks like this:

 ```scss
 .light .text-light, .light.text-light {